F4talny/agroCD/README.md

 The Helm chart doesn’t install an Ingress by default, to access the Web UI we have to port-forward to the argocd-server service:

 - kubectl port-forward service/argo-cd-argocd-server -n default 8080:443

 - kubectl -n default get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d

+- We can then visit http://localhost:8080 to access it

+### Deploy ArgoCD

+- helm template apps/ | kubectl apply -f -

+### Once the Argo CD application is synced it can now manage itself and we can, demonstrate how to deploy a Helm chart with Argo CD, we’ll add Echo-Server to our cluster.

+- We’re using chart instead of path to install a Helm chart from a different Helm repository
+- The targetRevision is the specific chart version that we want to install
+- The repoURL is set to the ealenn.github.io Helm chart repository

+- To deploy the application all we have to do is push the manifest to our Git repository:

+### Note: Argo CD will not use helm install to install charts.
+It will render the chart with helm template and then apply the output with kubectl.
+This means we can’t run helm list on a local machine to get all installed releases.